-In May 2020, we entered into an agreement with NXGold Ltd. (now known as Consolidated Uranium Inc. ("CUR")) to grant to CUR a two-year option to purchase our Ben Lomond uranium property.
+In May 2020, we entered into an agreement with Consolidated Uranium Inc. ("CUR") (then known as NXGold Ltd.) to grant to CUR a two-year option to purchase our Ben Lomond uranium property.
 As consideration for the option, we received \$180,000 in cash, 900,000 common shares and 900,000 common share purchase warrants of CUR, and an option to sell to CUR our Georgetown uranium property if CUR exercised the Ben Lomond option.

 We sold the Ben Lomond property to CUR in September 2022 following CUR's exercise of the option, for consideration of \$2.5 million and an additional payment of \$350,000 that was contingent on the monthly average spot price of uranium reaching US\$50 subsequent to May 2020.
-The total consideration was paid by the issuance to us of an aggregate of 1,340,548 common shares of CUR, which, together with the existing shares of CUR in our investment portfolio, represented approximately 6% of CUR's outstanding shares.
-Additional payments of up to \$1.85 million remain payable to us if the monthly average uranium spot price reaches US\$75 or US\$100 during the 20-year period from the option exercise.
+The total consideration was paid by the issuance to us of an aggregate of 1,340,548 common shares of CUR, which, together with the existing shares of CUR in our investment portfolio at the time, represented approximately 6% of CUR's outstanding shares.
+Additional payments of up to \$1.85 million remained payable to us if the monthly average uranium spot price reached US\$75 or US\$100 during the 20-year period from the option exercise.
+These contingent payments became due during our 2024 financial year and were paid to us in a combination of cash and common shares of IsoEnergy Ltd., the then-parent company of CUR.